maxotto/majordomoInstall/README.md

 # majordomoInstall
 Helps to install Majordomo Smart House system on Raspberry PI Paspbian Jessie
 ##Step 1 - preparations
+It is better to use fresh Raspbian OS installation.
+I use [NOOBS](https://www.raspberrypi.org/downloads/noobs/ "download page").
 Set up Raspberry according to your wish.
 Set WiFi connection, timezone, locale and so on.
 Then:

 1 - `git clone https://github.com/maxotto/majordomoInstall.git`